oothomas/SSC-MorphVQ/README.md

 - `total_epochs`: Total number of training epochs.
 - `learning_rate`: Starting learning rate for the training.

-You can edit the `config.yaml` file to adjust training parameters such as batch size, learning rate, or the number of epochs.
+You can edit the `config.yaml` file to adjust training parameters such as batch size, learning rate, or the number of epochs depending on the GPU available to you.

 ## Contributing